donconn3/constant-contact-oauth2-pkce-flow/README.md

 - Sort the table by any metric displayed up top (default is date)
 - Allows you to download the table as an Excel file or PDF
 - Allows for SINGLE select or MULTI-select
-	- Any rows that are selected will be the only rows saved as a pdf/excel
+	- Any row(s) that are selected will be the only rows saved as a pdf/excel
-	- The same goes for any rows that are "hidden" when searching for emails between certain dates
+	- The same goes for any row(s) that are "hidden" when searching for emails between certain dates

 ## What doesn't it do?
 A lot if I'm honest.
 - No functionality for a refresh token
 - Only tested on Firefox (should work on Chrome?
-I don't have a mac to test on so . . .)
+I don't have a mac to test.)
 - Custom built for what I needed done
 - No documentation (just comments and any support I can offer)
 - Custom built for MY needs, but that doesn't mean you couldn't figure it out